Geeksltd/Programming.Tips/Methods.md

 Temporal coupling occurs when there's an implicit relationship between two, or more, members of a class requiring clients to invoke one member before the other.
 This tightly couples the members in the temporal dimension.

 Temporal couplings are confusing, especially when hidden as a side effect.
 If you must have a temporal coupling, you should make it clear in the name of the function.
-In this case we might rename the function CheckPasswordAndInitializeSession, though that certainly violates the “Do one thing” rule.
+In this case we might rename the function `CheckPasswordAndInitializeSession`, though that certainly violates the “Do one thing” rule.

 A better option will be to come up with a name that is one level of abstraction higher than the two steps of checking password, and initialising the session.
 In this example I call that method Login().
 Then it will be doing “one thing” at its level of abstraction.